1956 Saint Joseph's Pumas football team: Season overview

 During the regular season, the Pumas broke 15 ICC records, including the season records for most points scored, most yards gained, and fewest points and yards allowed.
+They tied another seven ICC season records.
 Defensively, the team's average of 109 yards of total offense allowed per game ranked best among all small colleges.

 The Pumas were invited to play in the NAIA national championship game, then known as the Aluminum Bowl.
 They faced Montana State in Little Rock, Arkansas.
 The game ended in a scoreless tie, and the teams thus shared the 1956 NAIA national championship.

 Saint Joseph's outscored opponents by a total of 360 to 32 on the season.
 The Pumas shut out seven of their ten opponents and limited all opponents to an average of 3.2 points per game.

 Awards and honors

 Junior quarterback Ralph Tite was selected by the conference coaches as the most outstanding back in the ICC.

 Five Saint Joseph's players were named to the first team on the All-ICC team selected by the conference's seven coaches: quarterback Ralph Tite (second consecutive year); halfback Ray Banary; end George Sherwood (unanimous choice); tackle Ken Bates; and center Jerry Selinger (unanimous choice).

 Jerry Selinger later played 13 seasons in the Canadian Football League, winning three Grey Cup championships.